What World Mental Health Day (and every other day) at Plumm Looks Like

 This is US, this is you, this is me doing my daily chores, laughing, cooking, shopping, eating, walking, working, smirking, anxious, happy, sad, and everything in between!

-Mental health problems do not manifest themselves as concrete and quantified problem; they look very different from a broken hand or a leg injury.
+Mental health problems do not manifest themselves as concrete and quantified problems; they look very different from a broken hand or a leg injury.
 People suffering from mental health problems may seem to function normally, and they can carry their work as usual, but remember they may be suffering inside.

 Talking about uncomfortable and overwhelming feelings and emotions can be daunting, given the stigma and shame revolving around such issues.
 But we have to understand that people are suffering and they need help.
 So, be in your colleague’s corner, ask them twice how can you support them, let your loved ones know that you understand and are there for them whenever they need you, and that includes YOU, too.